hiberabyss/JustDoIt/ping/README.md

 # What's this

-File `gopint.go` implement ping command via go.
+File `goping.go` implement ping command via go.

 # How to run